Still not sure how to figure out how much CBD you should give your dog?

 If your dog is suffering from pain, the starting CBD dose of 1 mg may be enough for the beginning.

-For behavioral conditions like anxiety, we recommend measuring out ½ mg worth of oil and adding a couple of drops if you don’t see any improvement for the next 3-5 days of use.
+For behavioral conditions like dogs with anxiety, we recommend measuring out ½ mg worth of oil and adding a couple of drops if you don’t see any improvement for the next 3-5 days of use.

 As for a routine, it’s best to start by administering CBD twice daily.